-Mobile phones are carried by students at Burwood Girls High School.
-It is important that students develop good mobile phone etiquette.
-In order to minimise disruption to teaching and learning and confrontation between teachers and students over their use, the following will apply:
+It is important that students develop good mobile phone etiquette and form healthy habits with technology.
+In order to minimise disruption to teaching, learning and confrontation between teacher and students over the use of mobile phones, the following will strictly apply.